Linux distribution: Types and trends

 The diversity of Linux distributions is due to technical, organizational, and philosophical variation among vendors and users.
-The permissive licensing of free software means that users with sufficient knowledge and interest can customize any existing distribution, or design one to suit their own needs.
+The permissive licensing of free software means that users with sufficient knowledge and interest can customize any extant distribution, or design one to suit their own needs.

-Rolling distributions
+Rolling distributions vis-à-vis standard releases

 Rolling Linux distributions are kept current using small and frequent updates.
 The terms partially rolling and partly rolling (along with synonyms semi-rolling and half-rolling), fully rolling, truly rolling and optionally rolling are sometimes used by software developers and users.

 Repositories of rolling distributions usually contain very recent software releases—often the latest stable versions available.
 They have pseudo-releases and installation media that are simply snapshots of the distribution at the time of the installation image's release.
 Typically, a rolling-release OS installed from older installation medium can be fully updated after it is installed.

 Depending on the usage case, there can be pros and cons to both standard release and rolling release software development methodologies.

 In terms of the software development process, standard releases require significant development effort to keep old versions up-to-date by propagating bug fixes back to the newest branch, versus focusing on the newest development branch.
-Also, unlike rolling releases, standard releases require more than one code branch to be developed and maintained, which increasing the workloads of the software developers and maintainers.
+Also, unlike rolling releases, standard releases require more than one code branch to be developed and maintained, which increases the workload of the software developers and maintainers.

 On the other hand, software features and technology planning are easier in standard releases due to a better understanding of upcoming features in the next version(s).
 Software release cycles can also be synchronized with those of major upstream software projects, such as desktop environments.

-As far as the user experience, standard releases are often viewed as more stable and bug-free since software conflicts can be more easily addressed and the software stack more thoroughly tested and evaluated, during the software development cycle.
+As for the user experience, standard releases are often viewed as more stable and bug-free since software conflicts can be more easily addressed and the software stack more thoroughly tested and evaluated, during the software development cycle.
 For this reason, they tend to be the preferred choice in enterprise environments and mission-critical tasks.

 However, rolling releases offer more current software which can also provide increased stability and fewer software bugs along with the additional benefits of new features, greater functionality, faster running speeds, and improved system and application security.
 Regarding software security, the rolling release model can have advantages in timely security updates, fixing system or application security bugs and vulnerabilities, that standard releases may have to wait till the next release for or patch in various versions.
 In a rolling release distribution, where the user has chosen to run it as a highly dynamic system, the constant flux of software packages can introduce new unintended vulnerabilities.